cleolibrary/CLEO-Redux/docs/installation-classic-games.md

+# Classic GTA III, GTA VC, GTA SA

 - Copy `cleo_redux.asi` to the game directory (with the main executable file).

-- Run the game
+- Run the game once to complete the installation.

-You should get a new CLEO directory created in the same directory.
+{{#include ./first-run-notes.md}}

-Note: CLEO Redux does not alter any game files.
+CLEO Redux does not alter any game files.
 It exploits the fact that the game natively loads `.asi` files as addons to the Miles Sound System library.
 No extra software is required.